sergiosantano/android-base-structure-fgt/README.md

 * Usage of Android Architecture Components: ViewModel, LiveData...
 * Usage of Retrofit, Moshi, Dagger2 and Glide

+In case you are interested in developing your own template, you might find useful this [article](https://medium.com/@santanoalvarez.sergio/improving-android-development-with-file-group-templates-45e9b1116273) I write explaining the theoretical basis, code samples and benefits.

 ## Installation and usage

 Clone the repository in your computer: